kkemple/scienceandmathematics.com/src/content/posts/computational-spacetime-and-the-rayleigh-jeans-resolution.md

 Bose-Einstein statistics [^7] emerge naturally from voxel occupation.
 Consider electromagnetic mode with frequency $\nu$ containing $n$ photons.
 The voxel lattice encodes this as collective excitation amplitude across multiple voxels.

-The key insight: identical bosons in the same mode share computational representation.
-Adding photon $n+1$ requires no additional information beyond incrementing occupation number.
+The key insight: identical bosons in the same mode share a computational representation.
+Adding photon $n+1$ requires no additional information beyond incrementing the occupation number.
 This allows unlimited bosonic occupation without violating information bounds.

 At thermal equilibrium, occupation number maximizes entropy subject to energy constraint.
 For mode frequency $\nu$ at temperature $T$,